microsoft/vscode-docs/docs/languages/dockerfile.md

  ![Dockerfile IntelliSense](images/docker/dockercomposeimageintellisense.png)

 VS Code will first show a list of popular images along with metadata such as the number of stars and description.
 If you continue typing VS Code will query the Docker Hub index for matching images, including searching public profiles.
-For example, searching for `microsoft` will show you all of the public Microsoft images.
+For example, searching for `Microsoft` will show you all the public Microsoft images.

  ![Dockerfile IntelliSense](images/docker/dockercomposesearch.png)